NatNight99/02-first_impression/index.md

 - To bring the story to life, I used the drawing program Krita, Adobe After Effects and Adobe Premiere
 - The project was left with an open ending but with a lot of illustrations left to be animated
 - And for that, I have decided to continue and make this into my Bachelot work
 - Watch the whole short here: https://www.youtube.com/watch?v=OsIBCO0sSIc
+- * Mr. Acornie is a little oak pixie, who lives peacefully in a little forest.
+But that all changes.
+On one fatefull day, a terrible evil with sharp teeth and two shoelaces walks into his life.
+Will he win his fight for survival?
+Or will the terrifying shoe devore him alive?
+We will see…

 ### Cat’s life ("Under The Cat’s Weather")